 Alima Pure is a natural cosmetics brand founded in Portland, Oregon in 2004.
 They formulate their products using clean, non-toxic ingredients, including pure mineral pigments, plant oils, and botanicals.
-The result is high-performance makeup that comes in a bold range of colors and foundation shades for every skin tone.
+The result is high-performance, sustainable, and cruelty-free makeup that comes in a bold range of colors and cruelty-free foundation shades for every skin tone.
 Alima Pure is also dedicated to sustainability and environment protection.
 This company is carbon neutral, it uses renewable energy sources, and 1% of their annual gross revenue goes to grassroots environmental organizations dedicated to protecting our planet.

 Twinkle Apothecary is another inspiring vegan and cruelty-free cosmetics company that offers everything from makeup and skincare to perfumes and hair products.
 It’s a one-woman show as Stefanie, the owner, says it, but you’re guaranteed high-quality and affordable products made using completely natural ingredients.
 What’s more, all products come in packaging that’s recyclable, reusable, and biodegradable.